catalyst/moodle-tool_mfa/README.md

 #### IP Range

 Use this factor to say that if you are on a secure network then that counts for something.
-This is very useful because it requires no setup by the user, so you can set it up so that you can login fully via a secure network, and once logged in they can setup other factors like TOTP, and then use those other factors for logging in when not on a secure network.
+This is very useful because it requires no setup by the end user, so you can set it up so that you can login fully via a secure network, and once logged in they can setup other factors like TOTP, and then use those other factors for logging in when not on a secure network.

 #### TOTP